Kempf/GuidestarLaser/README.md

 this contains the evolving project requirements in the main document, as well as comments and other updates that do not fit into the "Current Status".

+7. Project Artifacts: this directory contains techincal project documents and deliverables.
+Confidential documents are not available for viewing, however a brief description is provided in the readme file.